lgbt-foundation/whitepaper/whitepaper.md

 Public polls and studies carried out by statistics agencies in advanced economies such as the U.S. and the UK have concurred that between 3 and 6 percent of the adult population identify as LGBT.
 A study carried out by Gallup<sup>int-2</sup> in the U.S. in 2017 found an average of 4.1% of U.S. adults (10 million in total) identified as LGBT, with over 7% of millennial-aged respondents identifying as LGBT.
 When applied on a global scale to the world’s adult population (16 years+) of 5.3 billion, the 3-7 percentage range gives an LGBT population estimate of between 160 million and 373 million adults globally.
 Putting that into perspective, if the LGBT community were a country, it would be the third-largest in the world by population, ranking behind only China and India.

-> **if the LGBT community were a country, it would be the third-largest in the world by population, ranking behind only China and India, and as big as the US.**
+> **If the LGBT community were a country, it would be the third-largest in the world by population, comparable to the U.S.**

 `INFOGRAPHIC SHOWING THE SIZE OF THE community IN COMPARISON TO OTHER COUNTRIES`

 ### Understanding The Power Of The Pink Economy

-> Assuming that the above 3-7% applies worldwide, multiplied by the world average GDP per capita of $12,430, that would result in an LGBT community GDP equivalent of between 2 and 4.6 trillion USD.<br>
+> Taking the 3-7% range, applying it on a global scale and multiplying it by the world average GDP per capita of $12,430, that would result in an LGBT community GDP equivalent of between 2 and 4.6 trillion USD.<br>
-The LGBT Token could prove fundamental in revealing the true scale of the LGBT population and in helping it achieve the equality and recognition it deserves.<br>
+However, the LGBT Token could prove fundamental in revealing the true scale of the LGBT population and in helping it achieve the equality and recognition it deserves.<br>
 - Peter Jordan<sup>int-7</sup>, LGBT Consumer Trends Analyst

 The size of the LGBT community translates directly to major global economic impact.
 In terms of economic power, as a percentage of global GDP per capita<sup>int-6</sup>, the LGBT community could account for up to $4.6 trillion.
 At the upper range, this places the spending power of the pink economy on a level greater than the GDP of Germany.
-In other words, it would be the world’s 4th-largest economy.<sup>int-3</sup>
+In other words, it could be the world’s 4th-largest economy.<sup>int-3</sup>

 `INFOGRAPHIC SHOWING THE ECONOMIC POWER OF THE community IN COMPARISON TO OTHER COUNTRIES`